 This project includes the construction costs and construction administration professional fees.
-The design was completed utilizing local Tax Incremental Financing (TIF) funds and is not expected to be reimbursed with PFC funds.
+The design was completed utilizing local Tax Incremental Financing (TIF) funds and is not expected to be reimbursed with PF"C funds.

-If applicable for terminal projects,

-Prior to implementation of this project,

-Number of ticket counters:

-Number of gates:

-Number of baggage facilities:

-At completion of this project,

-Number of ticket counters:

-Number of gates:

-Number of baggage facilities:

-Net change due to this project:

-Number of ticket counters:

-Number of gates:

-Number of baggage facilities:
+If applicable for terminal projects, Prior to implementation of this project, Number of ticket counters: Number of gates: Number of baggage facilities: At completion of this project, Number of ticket counters: Number of gates: Number of baggage facilities: Net change due to this project: Number of ticket counters: Number of gates: Number of baggage facilities:

 Terminal and surface transportation projects.
-The public agency has made adequate provision for financing the airside needs of the airport, including runways, taxiways, aprons, and aircraft gates. [] YES [] NO [X] N/A
+The public agency has made adequate provision for financing the airside needs of the airport, including runways, taxiways, aprons, and aircraft gates. [] YES [] NO [X] N/A source citation if clarification1

-FOR FAA USE

-Comment upon and/or Clarify Project Description.
-Include source citation if clarification